I’ve gotten a lot of positive feedback on my homemade ginger ale recipe, so I also wanted to share another favorite at our house: homemade root beer.

 Interestingly, while massive quantities of safrole caused liver cancer in lab animals, it seems that small doses may actually play a protective role for humans.
 Some studies indicate that safrole may actually stimulate the death of cancer cells, particularly oral cancers though it may also do so in lung and prostrate cancers.

-As with all herbs, it is important to consult with a doctor, health care practitioner or herbalist before consuming any herb, especially if you are pregnant, nursing or have a medical condition.
+As with all herbs, it is important to consult a doctor, health care practitioner, or herbalist before consuming any herb, especially if you are pregnant, nursing, or have a medical condition.
 I personally stick with homemade ginger ale or homemade Dr. Pepper when pregnant.

 Before beginning, it is important to have the culture ready to go.
 I use a homemade ginger bug in this recipe as it gives both the flavor and carbonation, though any type of natural culture could be used.

-- 1 cup unrefined organic cane sugar like rapadura
+- 1 cup unrefined cane sugar (such as rapadura)

 - ¼ cup molasses

-- Bring to a boil and then reduce to a simmer for about 15-20 minutes.
+- Reduce to medium low and simmer for about 15-20 minutes.

-- While still warm, add the sugar and molasses and stir until dissolved.
+- While still warm, add the sugar, molasses, and vanilla and stir until dissolved.

 - Transfer to grolsch style bottles or jars with tight fitting lids and allow to ferment for several days at room temperature.

-- Check after two days for carbonation and when desired carbonation is reached, transfer to refrigerator and store until use.
+- Check after two days for carbonation.
+When desired carbonation is reached, transfer to refrigerator and store until use.